Registered Charity: 119220135 RR0001

 Current Advisors to the Board:

-- John Flood (The Atlantic Provinces), President, Penumbra Press; author & editor; retired professor
+- John Flood (Prince Edward Island), President, Penumbra Press; author and editor; retired professor

 - Gwen Hoover (Ontario), retired public servant, Canada Council for the Arts

 - Jeff Keshen (Newfoundland & Labrador), Vice-President (Grenfell Campus), MUN

 - W.H.
 New (British Columbia), writer, professor (retired), UBC

 - Roger Tulk (Ontario), writer; former National Secretary Treasurer.
 Canadian Authors Association